- The most common causes of in-game security breaches are either mouse/keyboard errors or certain incompatibility problems with RGB controllers.

 - Relaunch your game.

-The LED lighting on your graphics card or motherboard is controlled by software like the ones mentioned in step 3.
+The LED lighting on your graphics card or motherboard is controlled by software like the ones mentioned in the second step.
 If there are LED lights on your rig, this is probably the cause of the error.

-To fix this, you can update your drivers by visiting the computer manufacturer’s website, or just end the task before you play.
+To fix this, you can update your drivers by visiting the PC manufacturer’s website, or just end the task before you play.

 - Press the Windows key + R.